FreKuhl/Nuts_and_chicken/README.md

 The scenarios contain different numbers of trees combined with chicken.
 For three scenarios we also added truffle as another way of generating revenue.
 As setting up a hazelnut plantation is cost and time intensive we also wanted to see if it would also be possible to set up this system without the plantation (Scenario 3), which would allow for better biodiversity through use of different tree varieties.

 # Using the code
 To get a better overview of our code check the __The_R_Markdown.html__ file in the project.
 It gives detailed overview about what we did and how our different scenarios were calculated.
-Values are taken from the __input_estimates.xlsx__.
+Values are taken from the __input_estimates.xlsx__ file.
 The values are no exact numbers but distributions with lower and upper bounds which the Monte Carlo Simulation uses to pick random values for each run.
 These values are then used for calculation and the results are displayed in distribution plots which can be easily compared to each other.
 To run the model open the __model_final.R__ file and load the libraries on the top.
 To visualize the results run the different functions in the __visualization_analysis.R__ file.